jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 share of Phishing attacks and Stolen credentials, which we realize may be beginning to sound like a broken record.
-Or, erg would a buffering looping advert be the modern equivalent?
-At this point were beginning to get the feeling that some of these attacks are universal to anyone who has some form of internet presence.
+Or, erg … would a buffering looping advert be the modern equivalent?
+At this point we’re beginning to get the feeling that some of these attacks are universal to anyone who has some form of internet presence.

+Figure 113\.
+Top industries in Latin
+America and the Caribbean incidents
+(n\=92\)

+Figure 114\.
+Top Action varieties in Latin
+America and the Caribbean incidents
+(n\=89\)

+2022 DBIR Regions

+86

+2008

-2022 DBIRRegions
+2022

+2020

+6
+Wrap\-up
 Incident
 Classification
 Patterns

 87

-Wrap\-up
-6
-2020
-2008
-2022
-Data Breach
-Investigations
-Report
-2020
-88
-This concludes
-another installment
-of the Data Breach
+Data Breach Investigations Report 2020This concludes another installment of the Data Breach
 Investigations Report.

 As always, it is our hope that you have found the information herein to be informative, actionable and enjoyable